 Whilst tenancy agreements are an issue for landlords, and not so much for finance, there can be implications on the type of mortgage product you can get, depending on how you plan to lease the property.
-HMO being one thing you cannot get wrong because it can have you submitting an application with an unsuitable lender.
+HMO being one thing you cannot get wrong because it can have you submit an application with an unsuitable lender.
 Since every lender will credit score you, it is going to impact your rating, which in turn hikes the interest rates you’re quoted by future lenders and that’s going to eat into your profits.

 If you want to lease a family home, it’s a residential buy to let mortgage you’d want to inquire about.
 For cafes, pubs, shops, food premises, stores, and offices, you need to speak with a commercial lender.

 Commercial mortgages attract a higher rate of interest, and a higher access fee and a higher deposit than most residential buy to let lenders will require.
 If you have no existing mortgage and therefore little assets to use as security, it’s unlikely the commercial sector would be an option.
 The only reason existing landlords are moving more towards commercial leases is they’re more secure, attract responsible tenants and with the help of Companies House, they can get a good feel for their tenants’ financial situation before entering into a tenancy agreement.

 For residential lettings, property managers consider whether the applicants can afford the rent without compromising living standards.
 There is still a risk involved as a tenant may not pay which is the obvious risk, but in addition, there’s also the fact that the landlord is the property owner and therefore is legally responsible for all repairs and maintenance.
 That’s a cost that needs to be factored into the rents you charge.

 How much of a deposit might you need?